 What makes this country truly magical is the variety in scenery you get as you move from region to region: endless waterfalls, black-sand beaches, canyons, glaciers, mountains, caves and ice caves, just to name a few.
+There you will also find the Blue Lagoon and the Golden Circle, Iceland’s most famous attractions.
+There is no shortage of amazing winter activities here.
 To make everything better, Icelanders are, as a rule, very friendly, welcoming and passionate about their gorgeous and peaceful country.
 You will not be bored in Iceland, even if you try.
 Food is of paramount importance here, so expect to be treated to very unique delicacies (starting with their own hotdogs) and to have no shortage of options from casual to gourmet dining.

 Icelanders believe in beauty in simplicity and that is reflected in their architecture and their enjoyment of life.
 I, personally, have visited the country numerous times (including a trip around the island with my whole family, even my 5-month-old daughter at the time) and I can’t wait to be back there.

 Plain and simple, Lapland is an adventure.
+Home of the best winter activities.
 Not necessarily in the sense of “extreme,” unless you want it to be, but more in the sense of “unique.”
 It is a place like no other.
 The 3 countries are all different, but the feeling you have after you come back home from that above-the-Arctic region is generally the same: “wow… I can’t believe I was there!
 What an awesome adventure!”
 I know that is how I have felt every time I came back from there.

 Activities which define the region in the Northern Lights months include: becoming acquainted with the Sámi culture (indigenous people to the area), husky sledding, reindeer sledding, ice fishing, snowshoeing, snowmobiling and king-crab safaris (in Kirkenes, for instance).
 Spending a night in an Ice Suite is also a must, one of those things you simply have to try!
 Not the ultimate word in comfort, but definitely an adventure.
-Northern Lights safaris generally happen in one of several ways: by bus, on snowmobiles, or on a husky (or reindeer) sled.
+Northern Lights tours (safaris) generally happen in one of several ways: by bus, on snowmobiles, or by dog sledding.
 If you are thinking “how cool is that?”
 I am right there with you.
 Very, very cool.